Research into prostate cancer is focused on finding a test to sort aggressive tumours, known as tigers, from the harmless ones, the pussycats.

 Three gene combination test

-The 2+Edel marker is actually a duplication of the fusion of two genes, TMPRSS2 and ERG, and much work at the ICR has recently focused on the second of these genes.
+The 2+Edel marker is actually a duplication of the fusion of two genes, TMPRSS2 and ERG, and a lot of work at the ICR has recently focused on the second of these genes.

 In 2010, Professor Cooper's team revealed that particular combinations of three genetic abnormalities, including ERG, significantly impacted on the length of time a prostate cancer patient was likely to survive with the disease.